Brightpearl is integral to Alexander

 saved per year

-Alexander Francis is a multichannel online retailer selling high-end garden furniture.
-But, as Lee Adams Managing Director of Alexander Francis is quick to say, “when I say high end I’m not talking about price, I’m talking about quality.”
+Working underneath the umbrella company of Open 24 Seven, along with the business venture of SpyCameraCCTV, Alexander Francis is a multichannel online retailer selling high-end garden furniture.
+But, as Lee Adams, Managing Director of Alexander Francis is quick to say, “when I say high end I’m not talking about price, I’m talking about quality.”

 After being founded in a spare bedroom, Alexander Francis has since been transformed into a flourishing £2.5 million multichannel business with the help of Brightpearl.
 Selling on Amazon, eBay and their bespoke ecommerce website, Alexander Francis has flourished as a truly multichannel business.